Photo credits: - pierre bouyer

 Taking over the small strip of Court Street between Martine Ave and Main Street, White Plains Farmers’ Market is an every Wednesday thing where fresh fruits, herbs, artisan bread, and specialties come with good deals.

-There are about 19 vendors doling out honey, pies, burgers, and organics under the white umbrellas.
+About 19 vendors are doling out honey, pies, burgers, and organics under the white umbrellas.

 The market is closed in the afternoon so make sure you plan accordingly.